databricks/databricks-jdbc/CONTRIBUTING.md

 ## Communication

-- Before starting work on a major feature, please reach out to us via GitHub, e-mail, etc. We will make sure no one else is already working on it and ask you to open a GitHub issue.
+- Before starting work on a major feature, please reach out to us via GitHub, [E-Mail](mailto:eng-oss-sql-driver@databricks.com), etc.
+  We will make sure no one else is already working on it and ask you to open a GitHub issue.
-- A "major feature" is defined as any change that is > 100 LOC altered (not including tests), or changes any user-facing behavior.
+- A "major feature" is defined as any change that is > 100 lines of code altered (not including tests), or changes any user-facing behavior.
 - We will use the GitHub issue to discuss the feature and come to agreement.
-- This is to prevent your time being wasted, as well as ours.
 - The GitHub review process for major features is also important so that organizations with write access can come to agreement on design.
 - If it is appropriate to write a design document, the document must be hosted either in the GitHub tracking issue, or linked to from the issue and hosted in a world-readable location.
-- Specifically, if the goal is to add a new extension, please read the extension policy.
 - Small patches and bug fixes don't need prior communication.
 If you have identified a bug and have ways to solve it, please create an issue or create a pull request.